dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](images/newton.jpeg)

-However, from my experience, it almost never occurs with TCFS even with plain glass.
+Curiously, from my experience, it almost never occurs with TCFS, even with plain glass.

 I have a theory:

 * We scan with emulsion side up, which is typically more matte.
-* Film are also placed near the center of the light table.
+* Films are also placed near the center of the light table.
 * Due to its size, there might be a minuscule amount of curvature on its surface.
-* Such that the film are not squished right against the glass!
+* Such that the films are not squished right against the glass!

 #### 😡 OMG that means the film is NOT FLAT!!1!🤬y didnt u tell me eariler what a waste of time!!